 TD is common in patients treated with DRBAs for long periods of time.
-The prevalence rates of TD have been estimated to range from 20-50%, and is thought to be higher for first-generation (30%) than for second-generation (13-20%) agents.^{6,17} The incidence of new TD is reported to be around 5% per year with first-generation antipsychotic drugs and 3% per year with second-generation antipsychotic drugs and 10 patients.7 Though newer antipsychotic drugs may have a somewhat lower risk of TD, rates are not as low as initially hoped, and the use of these agents have increased with an expanding range of off-label indications.^{19,20}
+The prevalence rates of TD have been estimated to range from 20-50%, and is thought to be higher for first-generation (30%) than for second-generation (13-20%) agents.^{37,47} The incidence of new TD is reported to be around 5% per year with first-generation antipsychotic drugs and 3% per year with second-generation antipsychotic drugs.^{40,41,48} Higher rates are seen with longer duration of use and in female and older patients.38 Though newer antipsychotic drugs may have a somewhat lower risk of TD, rates are not as low as initially hoped, and the use of these agents have increased with an expanding range of off-label indications.^{49,50}

 While antipsychotic drugs were initially developed for use in patients with schizophrenia and schizoaffective disorder, they are also used in serious mood disorders such as bipolar disease and major depression.
 Off-label use of antipsychotics include treatment of obsessive-compulsive disorder, personality disorders, post-traumatic stress disorder, insomnia, and agitation in dementia.
 Symptoms of TD can vary from mild to severe and can adversely affect all aspects of patient's lives including physical and psychological impairment, social isolation, and work-related disability.
-It is estimated that there are 6 million individuals in the United States with these diagnoses who have received antipsychotic drugs.21 Among these persons, there may be 500,000 individuals with TD if the prevalence is 25%, for example.
-For most, TD symptoms are irreversible, even if the DRBA is stopped.22 Younger individuals and those on DRBAs for shorter periods of time may have decreased TD symptoms with cessation, but complete resolution is uncommon.
+It is estimated that there are 6 million individuals in the United States with these diagnoses who have received antipsychotic drugs.51 Among these persons, there may be 500,000 individuals with TD if the prevalence is 25%, for example.
+For most, TD symptoms are irreversible, even if the DRBA is stopped.52 Younger individuals and those on DRBAs for shorter periods of time may have decreased TD symptoms with cessation, but complete resolution is uncommon.
 If new treatments are targeted to those with moderate or severe TD and 60% have such symptoms, then one may estimate that 300,000 patients would be eligible for new treatments.